anmol1vw13/anmol1vw13.github.io/_posts/2021-03-03-gojek-kafka-cluster-google-live-migration-learnings.md

 ### Resolution

-Let's go through all the configurations that the other team believed this issue could be solved with.
+Let's go through all the configurations that the second pod believed this issue could be solved with.

 * retries
 * session.timeout.ms